Workflow Orchestration โ

 n8n_dead_lettersPostgreSQL table.
 This allows engineering to manually inspect and re-ingest the payload after patching the workflow. - Alerting Integration: The same n8n Error Trigger workflow executes an HTTP Request to the Grafana Alertmanager webhook, which handles grouping and routes the alert to the designated

 #ops-alertsSlack channel. - Fallback Behavior (Circuit Breaker): The NestJS API acts as the protective membrane.
-It wraps outbound webhook calls to n8n in an
+If a prototype calls n8n, NestJS wraps the outbound webhook call in an

 opossumCircuit Breaker.
-If n8n becomes unresponsive, the circuit opens, and NestJS redirects incoming payloads to a fallbackn8n_recoveryBullMQ queue for draining when n8n recovers.
+If n8n becomes unresponsive, the circuit opens and payloads route to a recovery queue or are marked for manual replay, depending on the prototype's risk profile.

 Credential & Secret Management โ